How to integrate Youtube MCP with Autogen

 Introduction

 This guide walks you through connecting Youtube to AutoGen using the Composio tool router.
-By the end, you'll have a working Youtube agent that can list my most recent uploaded videos, get subscriber count for my channel, search youtube for trending tutorials, subscribe me to this channel by handle through natural language commands.
+By the end, you'll have a working Youtube agent that can list your most recent uploaded videos, get subscriber count for your channel, search youtube for trending tutorials through natural language commands.

 This guide will help you understand how to give your AutoGen agent real control over a Youtube account through Composio's Youtube MCP server.